AlteriaX/AutoPot/README.md

 # AutoPot

-Automatically uses Prime Recovery/Replenishment Potable IN COMBAT under 50% HP/MP.
+Automatically uses Prime Recovery Potable (under 25% HP) and Prime Replenishment Potable (under 50% MP) IN COMBAT only.

-Type !autopot in chat to toggle.
+Requires command, type autopot in chat to toggle.
 (Enabled by default)